Study Abroad Program Overview

 Language of Instruction

-Athough the primary language at Lund University is Swedish, many courses are offered in English.
+Athough the primary language at Lund University is Swedish, there is an extensive curriculum offered in English.

-The program begins with a Swedish intensive language program (ILP).
-Additional Swedish language study during the semester is optional and is available at an additional cost.
+The program begins with a mandatory Swedish intensive language program (ILP).
+Additional Swedish language study during the semester is optional.

 Go to the Participants